 City of Mandurah

-The resident workers in the City of Mandurah have a similar proportion of people using public transport to get to work as Western Australia.
+Within the City of Mandurah, there is a similar proportion of resident Transport, Postal and Warehousing workers using public transport to get to work than the Western Australia workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport the City of Mandurah's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.